Todd Beamer: Biography

 DePaul University, earning an M.B.A. in June 1993.

 Beamer married Brosious on May 14, 1994, in Peekskill, New York, and they moved to Plainsboro, New Jersey, where Beamer began working with Oracle Corporation, selling systems applications and database software as a field marketing representative.
 Within months, Beamer was promoted to account manager.
+He held that position until his death.

 Beamer and Lisa taught Sunday school at Princeton Alliance Church for six years, and worked in youth ministry.
 Beamer also played on the church softball team.
-He was a staunch fan of the Chicago Cubs, Chicago Bulls and Chicago Bears.
+He was a staunch fan of the Chicago Cubs, Chicago Bulls, and Chicago Bears.
 In 2000, the Beamers moved to Cranbury, New Jersey, with their two sons.